 The study will consider input from stakeholders including the City of Edmonton, the City of Spruce Grove, the Town of Stony Plain and Parkland County, country residential areas and the Acheson Industrial area.

-Interested Albertans can participate in the online public engagement between November 2 and 16, 2021.
+Albertans participated in the online public engagement between February 20 and March 6, 2023.

 Connect with us for more information: